'Aching' Neymar urges referees to intervene

 Steven Zuber appeared to push Miranda before heading home a second-half goal that saw Tite's side held 1-1 in a Group E clash at Rostov Arena.

-The Selecao manager was adamant Switzerland's goal should have been ruled out by referee Cesar Ramos, and Neymar agreed with that assessment.
+The coach of the Selecao was adamant Switzerland's goal should have been ruled out by referee Cesar Ramos, and Neymar agreed with that assessment.

 "We didn't deserve to end with a draw.
 But we can improve, we can play better.
 But it was a match to show us that it won't be easy."